-- Press LOCAL SET ADDRESSES PLOTTER PORT and then PLTR TYPE until PLTR TYPE [PLOTTER] appears. - 2.
+- 1. Press Local SET ADDRESSES PLOTTER PORT and then PLTR TYPE until PLTR TYPE [PLOTTER] appears. - 2.
 Configure the analyzer for one of the following plotter interfaces: - Choose PLTR PORT HPIB if your plotter has an HP-IB interface, and then configure the plot function as follows: - a.
-Enter the HP-IB address of the printer (default is 05), followed by x1. - b.
-Press (LOCAL) and SYSTEM CONTROLLER if there is no external controller connected to the HP-IB bus. - c.
-Press (LOCAL) and USE PASS CONTROL if there is an external controller connected to the HP-IB bus. - Choose PARALLEL if your printer has a parallel (centronics) interface, and then configure the print function as follows: - \Box Press (LOCAL) and then select the parallel port interface function by pressing PARALLEL until the correct function appears. - If you choose PARALLEL [COPY], the parallel port is dedicated for normal copy device use (printers or plotters). - If you choose PARALLEL [GPI0], the parallel port is dedicated for general purpose I/O, and cannot be used for printing or plotting. - Choose SERIAL if your printer has a serial (RS-232) interface, and then configure the print function as follows: - a.
-Press PRINTER BAUD RATE and enter the printer's baud rate, followed by (x1). - b.
-To select the transmission control method that is compatible with your printer, press XMIT CNTRL (transmit control handshaking protocol) until the correct method appears. - □ If you choose Xon-Xoff, the handshake method allows the printer to control the data exchange by transmitting control characters to the network analyzer. - □ If you choose DTR-DSR, the handshake method allows the printer to control the data exchange by setting the electrical voltage on one line of the RS-232 serial cable. - Note Because the DTR-DSR handshake takes place in the hardware rather than the firmware or software, it is the fastest transmission control method.
+Enter the HP-IB address of the plotter (default is 05), followed by x1. - b.
+Press Local and SYSTEM CONTROLLER if there is no external controller connected to the HP-IB bus. - c.
+Press Local and USE PASS CONTROL if there is an external controller connected to the HP-IB bus. - Choose PARALLEL if your plotter has a parallel (centronics) interface, and then configure the plot function as follows:

+Press (Local) and then select the parallel port interface function by pressing PARALLEL until the correct function appears.

+- If you choose PARALLEL [COPY], the parallel port is dedicated for normal copy device use (printers or plotters). - If you choose PARALLEL [GPIO], the parallel port is dedicated for general purpose I/O, and cannot be used for printing or plotting. - Choose SERIAL if your plotter has a serial (RS-232) interface, and then configure the plot function as follows: - a.
+Press PLOTTER BAUD RATE and enter the plotter's baud rate, followed by x1. - b.
+To select the transmission control method that is compatible with your plotter, press XMIT CNTRL (transmit control handshaking protocol) until the correct method appears. - [□] If you choose Xon-Xoff, the handshake method allows the plotter to control the data exchange by transmitting control characters to the network analyzer. - □ If you choose DTR-DSR, the handshake method allows the plotter to control the data exchange by setting the electrical voltage on one line of the RS-232 serial cable. - Note Because the DTR-DSR handshake takes place in the hardware rather than the firmware or software, it is the fastest transmission control method.

-If You are Plotting to a Disk Drive
+If You Are Plotting to a Disk Drive